zhtaoxiang/android-identity-manager/README.md

 * The app uses a default certificate issueing website at: http://memoria.ndn.ucla.edu:5001, whose interface's documented at: https://github.com/zhehaowang/openmhealth-cert#webmobile-app-interface.
 The site's based on https://github.com/named-data/ndncert
 * To see the list of issued identities, go to http://memoria.ndn.ucla.edu:5001/cert/list/html
 * The NDNFit capture application will be released soon;
+* The two interactions with email application: first one gets the assigned namespace, and verifies that the user owns the email address; second one gets the signed certificate, if it's approved.
+(Currently split in two, could merge into one?)

 ### Development: